 The policies window displays each policy on the KeyServer, as well as a summary of current configuration and usage.

 Policies are defined by administrators, in order to configure what happens with usage of programs within a product.
 A policy can have an action of Manage, Observe, or Deny.
-For a Manage Policy, it can impose usage limits and access restrictions on a product (which is comprised of a program or group of programs).
-Most importantly, a policy can enforce a purchased number of entitlements.
+It is important to note that if there is no Policy for a Product, no usage tracking will occur.
+Inventory is always tracked, but to have detailed usage reports for software you must at least have an Observe policy in place that includes the given Product.
+A Manage Policy can impose usage limits and access restrictions on a product (which is comprised of a program or group of programs).
+Most importantly, a policy can enforce a Purchased number of entitlements.
 However, policies can also restrict who uses products, when, and for how long.
+Lastly, a policy can Deny launch of a program entirely if you want to prevent use of certain applications.

 A default policy (KeyVerify Policy) is created at installation.
 All other items in this window are defined and maintained strictly through KeyConfigure.
 Unlike the Computers, Programs, and Connected Clients Windows, items are never automatically added to the Policies window, regardless of user activity.